irinamukha48/SortingAlgorithms/README.md

 For example, if you entered "100", "100" (AS STRINGS) in the command line, it will create a 100 random values between 1 and 100 and sort them out on the screen.
 Each value is represented as a rectangle (except for the counting sort).
 To change the speed of the sorting, you would have to go into the code and change the value inside all of the pause() methods to the value you want (the higher -> the slower).

+(none of the sorts were created by me - this is simply my implementation of them using Java and StdDraw)